-- Ensure that you always insert the accessories into the cooking compartment the right way round. - Always insert the accessories fully into the cooking compartment so that they do not touch the appliance door.
+- Make sure that you always insert the accessories into the cooking compartment the right way round. - Always insert accessories fully into the cooking compartment so that they do not touch the appliance door. - Take any accessories that you will not be using out of the cooking compartment.